AndrewFromTN/assembly-programs/README.md

 * Vankin's Mile - Solves the best outcome for a Vankin's mile problem
 * Interpolating Polynomials - Calculate an interpolation point for a given polynomial using Newton's method.
 * Fallout - Solve the guessing game from the Fallout video game
+* Interrupts - Used dosbox to set a custom interupt handler.
+Also includes a F->C and C->F converter.